Skip to content

 TREATMENT

 There is no specific treatment for HSP.
-Medicines can help you feel better and treat an infection that may have triggered HSP.
-Fortunately, HSP usually gets better without any treatment.
-Anti-inflammatory medicines, such as ibuprofen (some brand names: Advil, Motrin) or naproxen (brand name: Aleve), can help the pain in your joints.
-Sometimes medicines like prednisone can help people who have severe joint and stomach pain.
+Your healthcare provider can prescribe medicine to help you feel better.
+Antibiotics can treat a bacterial infection that may have triggered the disease.
+HSP often goes away without treatment.
+Anti-inflammatory medicines, such as ibuprofen or naproxen, can help with swelling and joint pain.
+Steroids, such as prednisone, can help people who have severe joint and stomach pain.

-Usually, HSP doesn’t cause lasting problems and gets better on its own.
+Living with Henoch-Schönlein purpura Usually, HSP doesn’t cause lasting problems and gets better on its own.
 About half of the people who have had HSP once will get it again.
-A few people will have kidney damage because of HSP.
-Your healthcare provider may want to check urine samples several times after HSP goes away to check for kidney problems.
+In some cases, long term kidney damage is possible.
+Your healthcare provider may want to do routine urine samples to check for kidney problems.
 Be sure to see your healthcare provider regularly during this time.

 Copyright (c) by the American Academy of Family Physicians